palarmi/ai-infrastructure-for-materials-discovery/docs/index.md

 | Cross-site evaluation | Robustness across labs | Non-i.i.d. data and bias |

 #### Explainable AI in Materials Science {#xai}

-Methods and tools used to interpret model behavior and assess the relevance of learned features in materials applications.

 | Tool / Method | Type | Open Source | Primary Use |
 |--------------|------|-------------|-------------|